-- The Consumer Confidence Report should list that this report is available to the general public through their county library, by contacting the Division or MDE. - Conduct educational outreach to residents of the community focusing on activities that may present potential contaminant sources.
-Important topics include: (a) compliance with MDE and federal guidelines for heating oil underground tanks (b) appropriate use and application of fertilizers and pesticides, (c) hazardous material disposal and storage, and (d) management of stormwater.

-Road signs at the WHPA boundary are an effective way of keeping the relationship of land use and water quality in the public eye, and help in the event of spill notification and response.
+- The Consumer Confidence Report should list that this report is available to the general public through their county library, by contacting the Division or MDE. - Conduct educational outreach to the facilities and the residents of the community focusing on activities that may present potential contaminant sources.
+Important topics include: (a) compliance with MDE and federal guidelines for heating oil and gasoline underground storage tanks (b) monitoring well installation near UST's, (c) appropriate use and application of fertilizers and pesticides, and (d) hazardous material disposal and storage. - Road signs at the WHPA boundary are an effective way of keeping the relationship of land use and water quality in the public eye, and help in the event of spill notification and response.